-Crates: I've got an assortment of plastic and metal crates, and some are better than others for the way travel and live with the dogs.
+Crates: I've got an assortment of plastic and metal crates, and some are better than others for the way we travel and live with our dogs.
 Make sure that whichever crate you choose is substantial.
-I usually start puppies in a small VariKennel, but usually prefer a wire crate for most uses.
-Adult Barbet fit well in a 30" crate.
+I usually start puppies in a small VariKennel, but prefer a wire crate for most uses.
+A female adult Barbet fit well in a 30" or 36" crate.
 At the beginning, you will want to use a small crate so that your puppy won't use half of it for a bathroom.
 I like a heavy weight wire crate when it's warm, and I also use Ruffland plastic crates and East Coast aluminum crates for the shows.

 Grooming: When you first get your Barbet puppy, you will brush the coat, trim the nails, admire your pup, and wonder what all the grooming fuss was about.
 This isn't so hard!
 Then one day you will put your hands on your pup and discover that your wonderful pup is starting to matt.
 Now what?
 Usually the transition from puppy coat to adult coat is the most effort that you will have to put into grooming your Barbet.
 After the adult coat is fully grown in, you will find a routine that works for the particular coat that your dog has.
 Whether the dog can go from 4 days between comb-outs or can stretch to 10 days with an easier care coat, I use a range of combs, brushes, and tools that are listed below.
 You can often pick these items up at a local AKC dog show for less than ordering online.
 Cherrybrook, Groomers Mall and PetEdge usually have a good supply, and Amazon often carries the same items.
 In my experience, the tools at PetSmart and Petco aren't great.
 You'll want to buy good quality, strong combs and brushes because you will use them a lot.
 You probably won't need all of these things; I'm only sharing what I use and have had success with and no, I don't need it all every day!